-Private Fostering is the term used when a parent or guardian places a child, under school leaving age, in the care of someone who is not a close relative or an approved Foster Carer, for a period of more than 28 days.
+Private fostering is when a parent or guardian places their child in the care of someone who is not a close relative or approved foster carer for more than 28 days.

 Examples of private fostering could include:

-- Caring for a child for a few weeks while the parent sorts out personal problems.
+- Caring for a child while parents sort out personal problems;

 - Acting as a host family for a child or young person studying in the UK.

-If you are planning to use a private foster carer, you must notify the local authority about this at least 2 weeks before the placement starts.
+If you are planning to use a private foster carer, you must notify the local authority about this at least two weeks before the placement starts.
+You can contact us or complete the Private Fostering Notification Form (PDF).

-The Moray Council has a responsibility to secure the welfare of all privately fostered children in our area and so we need to carry out a number of checks including visiting the child and private foster carer.
+For emergency placements, you must contact us within seven days of the start.
+It's our responsibility to secure the welfare of all privately fostered children in our area and so we need to carry out a number of checks, including visiting you and the child.

 Private Fostering Social Worker